CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 - runs at a fraction of the cost, power, and hardware footprint
 - enables capabilities modern AI fundamentally cannot achieve

-This document provides a complete overview of the TS architecture, its advantages, its hardware profile, and a detailed comparison with modern AI systems.
+This document provides a conceptual overview of the TS architecture, its advantages, its hardware profile, and a detailed comparison with modern AI systems.
+Normative detail is indexed in §10.

 ---